jeyu54217/Notes/Python/Basic_Concept.md

     return len({char for char in string if char in 'aeiou'}) == 5
 ```

-## Memory Management
+# Python Memory Management
 https://docs.python.org/3.10/c-api/memory.html#memory-management

-## Is Python call by reference or call by value
+# Is Python call by reference or call by value